bradzickafoose/Sprint-Challenge--Hash-Blockchain/README.md

 For the blockchain portion of the challenge, you will be writing code for a new miner that will solve a different Proof of Work algorithm than the one we have been working with.

-Your goal is to mine at least one coin.
+Your goal is to mine at least 16 coins.
 Keep in mind that with many people competing over the same coins, this may take a long time.
-By our math, we expect that an average solution should be the first to find a solution at least once in an hour or two of mining.
+By our math, we expect that an average solution should be the first to find a solution at least 20 times in an hour or two of mining.

 ## Minimum Viable Product